veganaize/closure-compiler/Create-HTML-Docs-using-JSDoc.md

 * The link to source code in the docs points to the `@interface` instead of the actual code.
 See https://github.com/jsdoc3/jsdoc/issues/895

 * The "template" part of JSDoc is not easy to modify and has very little documentation.
 See https://github.com/jsdoc3/jsdoc.
-Note that you can modify the CSS used with the default template by specifying a  `templates.default.layoutFile` config property to be a custom `layout.tmpl` document.
-See https://github.com/jsdoc3/jsdoc/issues/480 and https://github.com/jsdoc3/jsdoc3.github.com/issues/47.
-The sample `jsdoc_configure.json` file shown above uses this option.
+There is a project underway called [JSDoc-Baseline](https://github.com/hegemonic/jsdoc-baseline) which is meant to be an extensible template for JSDoc3.